cx-ryan-wakeham/ProjectHub/README.md

 ### Database Seeding

 The application automatically seeds the database with test data on first startup.
 This includes:
-- Test users (admin, developers, managers)
+- Test users (admin and team members)
 - Sample projects
 - Tasks and comments
-- Messages and notifications
+- Messages (100 messages with 50 unique templates, spanning 6 months)
 - Document records

 **Note**: Seeding only occurs if the database is empty.
 To re-seed, remove the database volume: